hydradatabase/docs/guides/predictive-analytics-with-deepnote.md

 ## Making the predictions

 Now that the Database is connected we can use Python and SQL scripts to access the data.
 Using the Linear Regression model, we can predict the salary data.
-The neccesary models and libraries are being imported.The linear regression model and matplotlib for our visualization are imported as shown below&#x20;
+The necessary models and libraries are being imported.The linear regression model and matplotlib for our visualization are imported as shown below&#x20;

 ```python
 #import Classes and lib needed